jeffpar/pcjs/blog/_posts/2020/2020-12-22-pc-dos-reimagined.md

     single-tasking operating system.
 What we really need is a multitasking operating system that addresses lots of memory.
 Hello, Microsoft?

-Granted, at that time, Microsoft and IBM were already hard at work on **OS/2**, but OS/2 was an effort to move the world to an entirely new operating system, and it was a transition that ultimately proved too costly, both in terms of the required hardware and the sacrifices in DOS compatibility, and not enough people were willing to pay the price.
+By that time, Microsoft and IBM were already hard at work on **OS/2**, but OS/2 was an effort to move the world to an entirely new operating system, and it was a transition that ultimately proved too costly, both in terms of the required hardware and the sacrifices in DOS compatibility, and not enough people were willing to pay the price.